 “I was at Sao Paulo stadium, edge of seat, singing Eng-er-land.
-Half time I get racist abuse from England fan.
-2ndhalf, I just can’t sing it.”
+Halftime: I get racist abuse from England fan.
+Second half: I just can’t sing it.”

 Ahmed was shunned by his own people and couldn’t bring himself to support his country that day.

 Being a child of immigrants is a challenge that he has had to face since birth.
 He has a shared culture with his parents but was raised in a culture completely different from that of his parents.
 His home life growing up was much different from other kids growing up around him.
 Ahmed learned how to live in two different cultures every day.
 From the moment he stepped outside of his house to the moment he returned, he was a Brit.
 Inside his home, he was a Pakistani child with traditions that reign from his parents’ home.

 He says, “I grew up dancing between worlds a lot.”

 Not only did Ahmed grow up a cross-cultured kid, but also had the ability to take his work to America and make a name for himself.
 Moving to a new culture is tricky enough as it is but managed to bring not one, but two cultures with him.
 This Emmy Award might change the way cross-cultural people are represented in the media.
 Ahmed truly challenged society’s stereotypes and will continue to do so until people of all races, religions, sexual identities, etc. are viewed as equals.